avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: DNA_structure.png
   :width: 200

   Figure 18. `Structure of DNA with sugar phosphate backbone and bases`_.
 The sugars and phosphates form the backbone of the double helix.
-Image attribution: this image by `National Human Genome Research Institute`_ is in the Public Domain. / Adapted by `Avril Coghlan`_ from original to indicate the 5' and 3' ends of each DNA strand.
+Image attribution: this image by `National Human Genome Research Institute`_ is in the Public Domain. / Adapted by `Avril Coghlan`_ from the original to indicate the 5' and 3' ends of each DNA strand.

 .. _Avril Coghlan: https://www.linkedin.com/in/avril-coghlan-4409545/?originalSubdomain=uk